conda/conda/docs/source/examples.rst

 List
 ----

-``conda list -p`` shows the packages and their versions in a specific environment directory. ``--prefix`` also works.
+``conda list -p`` shows the activated packages and their versions in a specific environment directory. ``--prefix`` also works.
 If no prefix is provided, conda will look in the default environment.